 Cambridgeshire County Council is a Lead Local Flood Authority (LLFA) and as such is a statutory consultee to the planning process for surface water on all major developments.
 The consultation requirement and description of major development is detailed within the Town and Country Planning (Development Management Procedure Order).
 This applies to all new major planning applications.
-We are unable to provide comments to those sites which began or completed planning consultations before 15 April 2015.

 Flood and Water Supplementary Planning Document

 Cambridgeshire County Council, in its capacity as LLFA endorsed the Cambridgeshire Flood & Water Supplementary Planning Document (SPD) on 14 July 2016.
 The SPD has been adopted by the county’s five Local Planning Authorities (LPAs).